segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/cookie-validity-update.md

   </tr>
 </table>

-To retrieve a specific user trait using the analytics.js get method, you can access the trait by invoking `analytics.user().traits().firstName`.
-This will return the firstName trait of the user.
+To retrieve a specific user trait using the Analytics.js Get method, you can access the trait by invoking `analytics.user().traits().firstName`.
+This returns the firstName trait of the user.

-Similarly, to retrieve a specific group trait, you can use the method `analytics.group().traits().companyName`.
-This will return the companyName trait of the group.
+To retrieve a specific group trait, you can use the method `analytics.group().traits().companyName`.
+This returns the companyName trait of the group.

-When accessing specific traits stored in the browser's localStorage, you'll need to utilize the [JSON.parse()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) method due to the fact that the stored data is typically in string format.
+When you access specific traits stored in the browser's localStorage, you need to utilize the [JSON.parse()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse){:target="_blank"} method because the stored data is typically in string format.

 ## Storage Priority